Carers Week 2021

 Carers Week is a campaign that runs every year to raise awareness of caring, in recognition of the challenges unpaid carers face as well as the contribution they make to families and communities across the UK.
 It also helps to identify carers who did not see themselves as such and to allow them access to much-needed support.
 This year, Carers Week is being run from the 7th to the 13th June.

 There are 6.5 million people in the UK who are carers, defined as someone who looks after a family member or friend who has a disability, mental or physical illness.
 Caring impacts on all areas of life in a significant way.
-From relationships and health to finances and work, carers are facing even more difficult circumstances this year.
+From relationships and health to money and work, carers are facing even more difficult circumstances this year.

 How this past year is different